-Data Source and Calculation: Trainees will be asked to assess the training by responding to the question "How valuable do you feel this training has been to you?"
-The ratings will range from 1 - 5 with 1 being very poor, 2 below average, 3 average, 4 above average, and 5 excellent.
-The ratings will be totaled and divided by the total number of evaluations to determine the overall rating.
+Data Source and Calculation: Each trainee will be asked to assess their satisfaction with the training by responding to the question "How valuable do you feel this training has been to you"?
+The responses will range from 1 - 5 with 1 being very poor, 2 below average, 3 average, 4 above average, and 5 excellent.
+The ratings will be totaled and divided by the total number of evaluatings to obtain the overall rating.